bobcorn/connecting-rods-inspector/docs/README.md

 ## Usage

-Simply run the "main.py" script from terminal (making sure it is located in the same directory as the "images" folder):
+Simply run the "main.py" script from terminal, after making sure that it is located in the same directory as the "images" folder:

 ```bash
 python main.py